IoT Products, technology, and Services

 For long-range and large systems, wireless Radio Modems can cover states and countries.
 Good long range radio modems can reliably communicate 10 to 50 miles, depending upon the technology and RF power.
 For large areas of communications, wireless IoT (WIoT) is the most popular way to connect things to the Cloud.

 Wireless saves cost and time because large wires are not needed and when a system is installed ,moved, or re-worked, wireless is so easy to move compared to wired links.
 In large areas like football stadiums, campuses, golf courses, and cities, wireless smart devices are the way to go.
+Wireless radios are more secure than wired connections because awire can easily break.

 The most common wired IoT Comm interfaces are: Serial UART, USB , and Ethernet, digital UART .